 Chamomile Oil | Chamomilla Recutita Oil |

-Every type has its own distinct fragrance and provides specific medicinal, therapeutic, and aesthetic advantages to both the scalp and hair strands.
+Each type of essential oil not only boasts a unique fragrance but also offers specific medicinal, therapeutic, and aesthetic benefits for the scalp and hair strands.

 Summary